panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Final Touches

-Cover the Wemos with some felt (use hot glue gun).
-Allow for access to the micro USB port.
+Cover the Wemos with the left-over felt.
+Use hot glue gun to attach it.
+Allow for access to the USB port.

 ![wemos covered with felt](/blog/assets/alien_wemos_covered.jpeg)